chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ### Policyfiles

 [Policyfiles]({{< relref "/policyfile" >}}) are preferred way of managing roles, environments, and community cookbooks data with a single document that is uploaded to the Chef Infra Server.
-Policyfiles lets you test and promote code with simpler interface.
+Policyfiles lets you test and promote codes with a simpler interface.

 The Chef Infra Server integration lets you:

-- Search for a specific Policyfiles
+- Search for specific Policyfiles
 - View all the Policyfiles
 - View the details of Policyfiles:
   - Content